Saturday, 3 May 2025

 CONCLUSIONS

 In my opinion, the least likely father for Charles is youngest brother Stephen Adam Saum because of his damaged testicle after suffering from mumps during the Civil War.
-As between the two older brothers, I believe the most likely candidate for UF is George Thompson Saum for these reasons:
+As between the two older brothers, it is really a toss-up (George Thompson Saum for his geographic proximity to Barbara’s sister’s Bleakney family or Charles Frederick Saum for the similarity in name and the huge number of DNA matches among his descendants to our family).

 I welcome any additional information that may come to light working to either prove or disprove my theory.
 I remain hopeful that as testing increases and additional tools become available, one or other of the brothers may be claimed with certainty.